elecnix/Local-File-Organizer/README.md

 * Improved CLI interaction experience
 * Added real-time progress bar for file analysis

-Please update the project by deleting the original project folder and reinstalling the requirements.
-Refer to the Installation section for detailed steps.
+To update the project, navigate to the project directory and run `git pull`.
+Then, reinstall the dependencies as described in the Installation section.

 ## Roadmap 📅